 A St. Christopher’s pendant is perhaps one of the nicest gifts that you can buy for a traveller.
 St. Christopher is the patron saint of travellers, and this particular pendant comes with a prayer engraved on the back – ‘God protect us as we travel, by air, land or sea.
 Keep us safe and guide us, wherever we may be.’
 Whether or not you’re religious, you can’t deny that this is a beautiful sentiment and is the perfect way to show a family member that she is always in your thoughts as she travels.

 So, there we have it!
-My 30 unique travel gifts for girls!
+My 30 Christmas travel gifts for her!

 If the girl you’re buying for also happens to be a bookworm then be sure to check out my 10 must-read books about women’s rights as well!

 Do you have any other ideas for unique travel gifts?
-Please let me know your suggestions and thoughts in the comments section below!
+Please let me know your suggestions and thoughts in the comments section below, and don’t forget to pin this article for later!